sandyknight/yll-substance-use/README.md

     Katz, M.H., 2007.
 Calculating Expected Years of Life Lost to Rank the Leading Causes of Premature Death in San Francisco. *San Francisco Department of Public Health*.

+[^3]: Murray, C.J., Lopez, A.D. and Jamison, D.T., 1994.
+The global
+    burden of disease in 1990: summary results, sensitivity analysis and future directions. *Bulletin of the world health organization*, 72(3), p.495.